 The best rental properties for the program or to install solar in are detached homes.
 The homes should also have a strong roof that can easily hold rooftop solar panels.

-Acquiring solar is a worthwhile investment.
 In addition to the fast payback period of around four to nine years, you can benefit from large rebate discounts and feed-in tariffs.
 The rebate lowers the cost of purchase and installation.

 With plenty of sunshine in Queensland, your system will work at optimum levels and help to eliminate power bills.